windowsair/wireless-esp8266-dap/README.md

 Recv data   <-  TCP  <-  Uart Rx <- external devices
 ```

+When the TCP connection is established, bridge will try to resolve the text sent for the first time.
+When the text is a valid baud rate, bridge will switch to it.
+For example, sending the ASCII text `115200` will switch the baud rate to 115200.

 For performance reasons, this feature is not enabled by default.
 You can can modify [wifi_configuration.h](main/wifi_configuration.h) to turn it on.